indygreg/mozilla-central-legacy/README.txt

 coupled with the execution model of make.
 This won't work for my needs since I need to use PyMake as a parsing library.
 Fortunately, PyMake loosely coupled its parser from its higher-level API.
 Most of the work I've done is interfacing with PyMake's parser-level API.
-Since it is so low level, some reinvention was bound to happen.
+Where possible, I've called into existing PyMake functions to perform grunt work.

 You Didn't Do X Properly!
 -------------------------